chrisjpm/inf3-ilp-cw1/README.md

 ![Heatmap](https://i.imgur.com/WOoc8XW.png)

 ## How To Run
-In the root folder, run `java -jar target/heatmap-0.0.1-SNAPSHOT.jar predictions.txt` then locate the `heatmap.geojson` that was created in the target folder.
+In the root folder, run `java -jar target/heatmap-0.0.1-SNAPSHOT.jar predictions.txt` then locate the `heatmap.geojson` that was created (view right now in the target folder through GitHub).
 Upload this file to [GeoJSON](https://geojson.io/) to see the resulting heatmap.

 ---